firefox-devtools/debugger/docs/local-development.md

 It's helpful to share the changes as a themes [table][pr-table] when you're done.

+#### Checking Contrast

+It's important to make sure that the contrast ratio is sufficient.

+You can check the background / text color contrast ratio with this [tool][contrast-ratio-tool].

 ### Configs

 The Debugger uses configs for settings like `theme`, `hotReloading`, and feature flags.